Catalinul/Faculty-Model/README.md

-# Faculty Simulation
+# Faculty Model
-This is a C++ program which simulates the acitivties of a faculty using object oriented programming concepts.
+This is a C++ project which models the activities of a faculty.
+Repositories are used to add, remove or find teachers, students, activities and classrooms.
+These were created using STL and other
+C++ OOP concepts.
+This was my second project for the Oject Oriented Programming course